-We entered into an employment agreement with Mr. Bonaccorso, our Chief Commercial Officer, in January 2018.
-Under the terms of the agreement, Mr. Bonaccorso is entitled to receive an annual base salary of \$350,000 and an annual bonus of up to 40% of his annual base salary based upon our Board of Directors' assessment of Mr. Bonaccorso's performance and our attainment of targeted goals as set by the Board of Directors in their sole discretion.
-In connection with his employment, Mr. Bonaccorso was also awarded an option to purchase 102,100 shares of common stock at an exercise price of \$6.52 per share in February 2018 under our 2013 Equity Incentive Plan.
-25% of the shares subject to the option vested on February 7, 2019 (the first anniversary of Mr. Bonaccorso's commencement of employment) and the remaining shares vest in 36 equal monthly installments thereafter, subject to Mr. Bonaccorso's continued service and subject to full acceleration in the event of a sale event, as defined in Mr. Bonaccorso's agreement, during service.
-Pursuant to his agreement, Mr. Bonaccorso also entered into a confidentiality, assignment, non-competition and non-solicitation agreement with us.
+We entered into an employment agreement with Mr. Bonaccorso, our Chief Commercial Officer, in January 2018, which was amended and restated on January 10, 2020.
+Under the terms of the amended and restated agreement, Mr. Bonaccorso was initially entitled to receive an annual base salary of \$374,500 and an annual bonus of up to 40% of his annual base salary based upon our Board of Directors' assessment of Mr. Bonaccorso's performance and our attainment of targeted goals as set by the Board of Directors in their sole discretion.
+In connection with his original employment agreement, Mr. Bonaccorso was also awarded an option to purchase 102,100 shares of common stock at an exercise price of \$6.52 per share in February 2018 under our 2013 Equity Incentive Plan, which have fully vested.
+Pursuant to his amended and restated employment agreement, Mr. Bonaccorso also entered into a confidentiality, inventions assignment, non-competition and non-solicitation agreement with us.

-Pursuant to the terms of his employment agreement, Mr. Bonaccorso's employment is at will and may be terminated at any time by us or Mr. Bonaccorso.
+Pursuant to the terms of his amended and restated employment agreement, Mr. Bonaccorso's employment is at will and may be terminated at any time by us or Mr. Bonaccorso.
 If Mr. Bonaccorso's employment is terminated by us without cause or by Mr. Bonaccorso for good reason, then Mr. Bonaccorso would be eligible to receive severance benefits.
-The length of severance benefits that Mr. Bonaccorso would receive depends on when his employment is terminated.
-If his employment is terminated before February 7, 2020, then he would be entitled to six months of severance benefits.
-If his employment is terminated after February 7, 2020, then he would be entitled to 12 months of severance benefits.
-During the applicable severance period, Mr. Bonaccorso would receive the following severance benefits, less applicable tax withholding:
+The length of severance benefits that Mr. Bonaccorso would receive depends on whether or not he is terminated in connection with a change in control.

+If Mr. Bonaccorso's employment is terminated by us without cause or if Mr. Bonaccorso resigns with good reason, then Mr. Bonaccorso would be entitled to 12 months of the following severance benefits, less applicable tax withholding: